Kiran7007/Interview-Preparation/docs/kotlin.md

 val result = first.await()
 ```

-Calling `first.await()` only waits for the first result.
+- `first.await()` only waits for the first result.

-`second` continues unless the parent scope is cancelled or another
+- `second` continues unless the parent scope is cancelled or another
   failure causes cancellation.

 ---